 That's why the San José Public Library, with the help of American Library Association and the Open Society Foundations, is offering the News Know How media literacy program this June at the newly opening library, Educational Park.
 The Library will be recruiting 15 students to participate in a special two week crash course in media literacy.
 Students will learn how to critically evaluate the news they see every day.
 They will spot misinformation and propaganda; they will check sources and distinguish between a reporter's fact and opinions.
 In the end, as teams, they will produce their own report, sharing what they learned with the rest of the world.

-The program will run for aproximately five hours a day June 17 - 28, 2013 at the Educational Park Branch of the San José Public Library.
+The program will run from 10:00 am - 3:00 pm Monday through Friday from June 17 - 28, 2013 at the Educational Park Branch of the San José Public Library.
 Participants must commit to the full two weeks and to completing the final project.
 In return they will receive a stipend.